JulianKemmerer/PipelineC/docs/VHDL_DESIGN.md

 MAIN frequencies, instantiates each MAIN, and connects global-wire records.
-Pypeline stream interfaces commonly appear at the final top as record ports (`input.data`, `input.valid`, `output.data`, `output.valid`) plus explicit ready signals.
-A stream type's generated hash is intentionally not a stable API; testbenches should discover types from `c_structs_pkg` or bind through a small wrapper with scalar ports.
+Pypeline stream interfaces commonly appear at the final top as record ports (`input.data`, `input.valid`, `output.data`, `output.valid`) plus explicit ready signals (flattening them to scalar ports is discussed in [#339](https://github.com/JulianKemmerer/PipelineC/discussions/339)).
+A stream type's generated hash is intentionally not a stable
+API; testbenches should discover types from `c_structs_pkg` or bind through a small wrapper with scalar ports.